Teacher Resources

 This page contains resources that describe the most likely mental health problems to be present in today’s classrooms, including anxiety and mood disorders, ADHD, and behavioural disorders.
 These guides offer: tips on early identification and intervention; practical suggestions on how to accommodate and respond to students with mental health problems; and information on combating stigma in the classroom.

-School Mental Health ASSIST (SMH ASSIST) is a provincial implementation support team designed to help Ontario school boards to promote student mental health and well-being.
-This support is provided via leadership and coordination, resources, and implementation coaching support.
+School Mental Health Ontario is a provincial implementation support team designed to help Ontario school districts enhance student mental health through the use of evidence-informed strategies and services.

 Talking about Mental Illness: